Building better lives, one job at a time, by empowering individuals

 to achieve dignity and economic independence through sustainable employment.

-Last year, 50,000 people turned to JVS for help.
-Last year, with your support, we assisted 33,000 clients, with an additional 20,000 individuals accessing our services.
+Last year, tens of thousands of people turned to JVS for help.
+With your support, we directly assisted over 30,000 clients, with thousands of additional individuals accessing our job training and career services.

 Explore our Programs and Services